Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 Download the SDK from https://developer.wacom.com/developer-dashboard

-- Login using your Wacom ID
+- Log in using your Wacom ID
 - Select **Downloads for signature**
 - Download **Wacom Ink SDK for signatures for JavaScript**
 - Accept the End User License Agreement to use the SDK